artorias111/promoter/README.md

 # promoter
-Predicting promoters in Drosophila using first degree protein structures.
+Predicting promoters in prokaryotes using first degree protein structures.